Lemuura/It-Takes-Two-Mods/Freecam/README.md

 # Uninstall:

-1) Delete the Mods folder inside the Script folder.
+1) Delete the Mods and Speed folder inside the Script folder.

 2) Find your Script folder backup, and replace all files.